s44gaming/Discordbot/README.md

 # Discordbot

-If you need help with the bot then you can query it on the discord server on channel # ask-discordbot
+If you need help with the bot then you can ask to discord server on channel #ask-discordbot

 discord server https://discord.gg/4dVdKU9Gt4